The top of our list when travelling to India was to visit Punjab and witness the Golden Temple of Amritsar.

 We walked up to the other two levels and spent time enjoying the view while others around us prayed and listened to the words.

-The Golden Temple was peaceful and beautiful.
+The Golden Temple of Amritsar is peaceful and beautiful.

 We made sure to revisit the temple at different times of the day to enjoy its beauty and different energies at different times of the day.

-The Golden Temple at Night
+Golden Temple at Night

 Night time is not to be missed.
 The temple glistens under the lights and the mood is calm and quiet.